Service updates in Leicester

 Some parents have received an email stating the following: ‘As schools will be closing, if you’re entitled to free school meals, please send your bank details and we’ll make sure you’re supported’.

 We can confirm that this is a scam email and is not official.
 We urge parents that if you receive any emails like this, please do not respond, and delete it immediately.

 Classes at Leicester Adult Education Centre and Bishopdale are now all cancelled until further notice.
 Learners will be contacted directly about plans and further information.
 For further queries such as online learning, emails, examinations and assessments go to the coronavirus information for learners page.

-Gypsum Close and Freemen's Common recycling centres are open daily from 8am to 8pm.
+Gypsum Close and Freemen's Common recycling centres are open daily from 8am to 8pm (from 1 November 8am - 6pm).
 However, we may need to close the gates or ask people to stop queuing earlier than the stated closing time.
 This is to allow the sites to be cleaned and sanitised, and also for us to manage any existing queue.
 This means that you won't be turned away from the sites if you have already been queuing for any time.

 Please take note of the guidelines below: